harmonica23/pawpals-healthhub-client/README.md

 ### **_Future Updates_**
 - Implement feature using GCP and Multer where users can upload a profile picture for each one of their pets.
-- Feature to announce pet's birthday on their profile page if it is, indeed, their birthday!
+- Confetti animation if it is the pet's birthday today.
-- Announcement at the top of the profile page should populate with the pet's most recently entered
+- Announcement at the top of the profile page should populate with the pet's most recently entered diet and weight information.
-- Create a new component and render a footer for the project.

 &copy; 2024 PawPals Health Hub